Chaumont (Neuchâtel)

-(Chaumont (Neuchâtel)) is a mountain peak in Switzerland in the Jura Mountains, with a maximum altitude of 1180 m.
+Chaumont is a mountain peak in Switzerland in the Jura Mountains, with a maximum altitude of 1180 m.
 Below the southern face is the city of Neuchâtel and the lake with the same name.

 Funiculaire de Chaumont provides access to the summit from Neuchâtel, starting in the station at La Coudre, rising 570 m to an altitude of 1087 m.
 At the summit, there is an observatory tower with a viewing platform 60 m high, providing panoramic views.